alexdangel/alexdangel.github.io/index.md

 ## Hi there!

-I am an economics doctoral student supervised by [Timo Goeschl](https://www.awi.uni-heidelberg.de/en/node/270) at the [Research Center for Environmental Economics](https://www.awi.uni-heidelberg.de/en/research/environmental-economics) at Heidelberg University.
-In my dissertation, I study air quality sensors and behavioral responses to pollution risks using field experimental, spatial, and quasi-experimental methods.
+I am a researcher at the [Research Center for Environmental Economics](https://www.awi.uni-heidelberg.de/en/research/environmental-economics) at Heidelberg University.
+I study air quality sensors and behavioral responses to pollution risks using field experimental, spatial, and quasi-experimental methods.

-My research is supported by a doctoral scholarship from the [German Federal Environmental Foundation](https://www.dbu.de/en/).

 {% include_relative _includes/workingpapers.md %}